 - Present your stamped form and receipt upon arrival at the Roseau Health Center.

-- Have your test done at the Roseau Health Center, or as designated by the medical professionals.
+- Get your test done at the Roseau Health Center, or as designated by the medical professionals.

 - The results will be presented by the requisitioning medical officer or healthcare provider.